boot2podman/boot2podman.github.io/_posts/2020-07-22-machine-replacement.md

 `ssh: rejected: connect failed (open failed)`

-Note that podman uses CONTAINER_HOST and Containerfile, instead of "podman".
+Note that podman uses CONTAINER_HOST and Containerfile, and not "podman".

 ### Docker CLI